 1. BIO 111, ENG 101 and MAT 121 or MAT 122 with a grade of “C” or higher must be completed prior to beginning the program’s core courses in the fall semester.
 Additionally *NOTE* SPH 101 must be completed prior to the first spring semester and BIO 112 must be completed prior to the final spring semester as they are prerequisites to core curriculum

-3. Spring semester schedule begins on January 2nd with clinical assignments (40 hrs/week) for the 2-weeks prior to the formal start of spring semester.
+3. Spring semester schedule begins in January intersession with clinical assignments (40 hrs/week) for the 2-weeks prior to the formal start of spring semester.
 Clinical assignments return to 16 hours per week (TR) with three academic classes & two labs (MWF) for the actual spring semester.

 4. Summer Semester 1 students continue their clinical assignments (32 hrs/week) through the end of June.